kruddzz/work_scheduler/README.md

     // 5)When the page is refreshed the data is still present
     // 6) if you click the lock button again
         // a) data remains on the page until page is refreshed or deleted
-//HTML
-// create time blocks and save buttons

-// CSS
+// CSS ??? look for other ways to change colors for times of day
 //create differnt stylesheets for different times of day

 // VARIABLES